Skip to content

 Can solar panels be removed and reinstalled?

-Yes — and for almost every panel manufacturer in the residential market, the panels are designed to survive multiple roof removals over their 25 to 30 year warranty life.
-The work has to be done by a contractor qualified under the manufacturer's warranty terms (typically NABCEP-certified for PV) and following NEC 690 electrical safety procedures.
-Done correctly, the panels go back to the same production they had before the disconnect.
-Done incorrectly, the product warranty is voided and microcracks from handling can show up as gradual performance loss over the next several years.
+Yes — many residential panels can be removed and reset during their 25 to 30 year warranty life when the work is handled correctly.
+The work should be done by a contractor qualified under the manufacturer's warranty terms and following NEC 690 electrical safety procedures.
+Done correctly, the panels usually return to normal production after recommissioning.
+Done incorrectly, the product warranty record can be put at risk and microcracks from handling can show up as gradual performance loss over the next several years.

 How much does it cost to remove old solar panels that I am not putting back?